Code-Institute-Submissions/the-monkees-website-4/README.md

 Finally, as a user I would want to be able to book the band.
 The website allows users to do this by the use of a booking form.

-Wireframes to this project can be found here
+Wireframes to this project can be found in a folder within the project.

 ## Features